Finding Forrester: Production

 Principal photography was shot entirely in Manhattan, the Bronx, and Brooklyn (many Mailor Academy scenes were filmed at Regis High School on the Upper East Side of Manhattan), with some scenery and pick-up shots made in suburban Toronto, Ontario, Canada, during post-production.
 Parts of the film were also shot in Hamilton, Ontario.

 Connery became interested in the movie thanks to his friend John Calley, who was an executive at Sony Pictures, and Connery in turn invited Gus Van Sant to act as director.
 After that, Connery, Van Sant, and Rich together rewrote the original script of Rich.
 Connery also brought a few of his personal habits to the role, like wearing his socks inside out.

 Rob Brown auditioned for the film, hoping to make enough money to pay his $300 cell phone bill.
 Van Sant had him read a second time and then cast him as one of the leads.
 According to Connery, the strongest feature of Brown as an actor was his natural and confident behavior in front of the camera.

 Before Connery was cast as William Forrester, Bill Murray was considered for the role.
 Connery drew inspiration for his portrayal of Forrester from the biographies of J. D. Salinger and William S. Burroughs.

 Reception

 Box office

-The film received limited release on December 20, 2000, in 200 theaters, grossing USD $701,207 in the opening weekend.
-It later received commercial release where it opened at #1 in theaters in 2001, grossing $11,112,139 in the opening weekend.
-It went on to gross $51,804,714 in the United States and Canada and $28,245,050 elsewhere for a worldwide total of $80,049,764.
+The film received limited release on December 20, 2000, in 200 theaters, grossing US$701,207 in the opening weekend.
+It later received commercial release where it opened at #1 in theaters in 2001, grossing US$11,112,139 in the opening weekend.
+It went on to gross US$51,804,714 in the United States and Canada and US$28,245,050 elsewhere for a worldwide total of US$80,049,764.